 , and the substantial bluegrass

-influence on much of Panopticon's music.
+influence on much of Panopticon's music, which gives the band a unique, distinctly American sound in a genre in which many bands have simply been accused of aping the sound of Norwegian second-wave bands.
 Those are hardly the only things that make the band notable, however, and Lunn has built a substantial discography with Panopticon and as a member of several other bands (including Throndt, Falls of Rauros, Seidr, and Kólga) that has built him quite a reputation.

 Panopticon's style tends to vary substantially from release to release, but listeners can generally expect a rather large amount of Epic Rocking

 .
 Other genres that have been known to influence Panopticon, besides the ones listed above, include Shoegaze

 Lunn began performing Panopticon's material live with a four-person backing band in 2016.
 The live shows have generally been highly acclaimed.